CHAPTER Rev 2400

 Business enterprises that have paid 100% of their tax liability and need

-an extension to file their business enterprise tax return, shall be granted a 7
+an extension of time to file their business enterprise tax return, shall be

-month extension to file their tax return without filing Form BT-EXT, “Payment
+granted a 7-month extension of time to file the tax return without

 (a)

-Form BT-SUMMARY, “Business Tax Summary”, shall be filed by
+Form BT-SUMMARY, “Business Tax Return Summary,” shall be completed

-business enterprises to report all business enterprise tax liabilities, interest,
+filed by business enterprises to report all business enterprise

 (b)